There's Always a Challenge when Developing Mobile Apps

 "Rachel, this is really simple to build.
 Anyway, we're still figuring things out and the client knows, since we're agile, this could all change."

 I feel like I've heard a variation of that line dozens of times.
 To some extent, the other person telling me to not worry is right.
 One of the beauties of embracing an agile work culture and app development philosophy is that it allows a team to embrace change as a constant.
 By definition, you can be active rather than reactive.
-This can be hugely freeing since it creates flexibility for a team, along with the client, to re-prioritize and evolve an idea/feature set/you-name-it based on new information.
+This can be hugely freeing since it creates flexibility for a team, along with the client, to re-prioritize and evolves an idea/feature set/you-name-it based on new information.
 And a plus for me: no more change requests 🙏 🙏

-But sometimes I wonder if, in our embrace of the agile philosophy (and #hashtag), certain blinders can emerge around project risk — a blindspot for the "worst case scenario.”
+But sometimes I wonder if, in our embrace of the agile philosophy (and #hashtag), certain blinders can emerge around project risk — a blind spot for the "worst-case scenario.”

 I'm really excited about at a Risk Matrix algorithm we recently rolled out at Fueled to better assess project risk prior to kicking off development.
-The truth is that during project planning we are always operating off of assumptions and expectations; some right, some not so right.
+The truth is that during project planning we are always operating off of assumptions and expectations; some are right, some are not so right.
 And while we thoughtfully plan our projects for a successful wrap, it is also imperative that we think through the multiple scenarios that could unfold at a moment’s notice.
-“What will happen if the client’s back-end resources fail to deliver the API web service per the agreed upon spec by X date?”
+“What will happen if the client’s back-end resources fail to deliver the API web service per the agreed-upon spec by X date?”
 “What is plan B if we find out that the manufacturer can’t get us the latest hardware sample by X week?”
 It is not that we’re pessimistically gunning for the “worst case,” but reframing our options.
 Because we always have options.

 So how do we preemptively figure out what our plan B, or C, or even D, might be?
 Having seen the same scenarios play out over many projects, we are somewhat able to anticipate what an alternate path to success might be.